Goutte/blog.antoine.goutenoir.com/source/_posts/2015-06-06-a-bot-for-cyx.markdown

 It's been highlighted [in the Chrome Webstore](https://chrome.google.com/webstore/detail/cyx/gppkphoaidmofdbcdnhlmanhgodbfmnj) lately, and since then thousands of players try it every day.

-You can only play it against a friend or against the computer.
+You can only play it against a local friend or against the computer.

 I had made a dumb computer player on purpose, with probabilities of skipping good decisions and limited board analysis.
 Some players found it much too easy and asked for a smarter bot to play against.